Valmont Road and 34th Street Improvements

 With all of these components, the street may appear piecemeal until final resurfacing can be completed in summer 2019 or 2020.

-Following completion of these improvements, the railroad crossing at Valmont Road will be quiet zone compliant in advance of a separate railroad quiet zone project.
+As a result of these improvements, the railroad crossing at Valmont Road is now eligible to become a separate railroad quiet zone project.